obheda12/GitDorker/README.md

 ## Notes
 GitDorker utilizes the GitHub Search API and is limited to 30 requests per minute.
 In order to prevent rate limites a sleep function is built into GitDorker after every 30 requests to prevent search failures.
 Therefore, if one were to run use the alldorks.txt file with GitDorker, the process will take roughly 5 minutes to complete.

 This is an ongoing project I plan on building out to incorporate further functionality.
-Any suggestions are much appreciated!
+Any suggestions are much appreciated.

+## Screenshots

 ## Usage